seydimomogueye/advanced-js-concept-notes/notes/45 - Javascript Types.md

 ## Primitive types:

-def: Data that only represente a single value. ex n = 5, in memory the value of n is number
+def: Data that only represente a single value.
+They are unmuttable ex n = 5, in memory the value of n is number

 - number
 - boolean